 Take one of each color and make six even strands.
 If you are having trouble getting them to roll out, let the gluten relax and try again.
 Line them up in rainbow order and pinch at the top to secure the end.
 Then take the purple strand on the right and weave it to the left over two strand, under one strand and over two strands.
 Repeat with the blue strand, then the green, etc. until you reach the bottom.
 Secure the other ends together and tuck them under the challah.
 Repeat with other challah.

 Then let your challah proof again on a parchment lined baking sheet, lightly covered, until doubled in size and appears light and fluffy, about 45 minutes or so (exact proofing timing for challah will depend on environmental conditions.)
-Pre-heat the oven to 350 degrees F. Glaze the breads with the last egg and bake for 30-35 minutes at 350 degrees, rotating pans halfway through.
+Pre-heat the oven to 350 degrees F. Whisk the last egg yolk with 1/2 tablespoon water and generously brush over challah bake for 30-35 minutes at 350 degrees, rotating pans halfway through.
 If the challah start to brown too fast, cover with foil until done.